 - Have tried traditional dentures without the success you hoped for

-- Are willing to commit to proper dental hygiene to prevent gum disease
+- Are willing to commit to proper dental oral hygiene to prevent gum disease

-NOTE: If you have remaining natural teeth that are healthy, full mouth dental implants may not be right for you.
+NOTE: If you have remaining natural teeth that are healthy, full mouth rehabilitation may not be right for you.
 Dr. Perry can use technology like a fixed bridge to use your own natural teeth.
 They can support single tooth prosthetic replacements for your missing teeth.

-These are common problems with traditional dentures.
+These are common problems with traditional supported dentures.
 You don’t have to undertake a daily removal and cleaning process either.
 These prosthetic teeth can be cared for in your mouth, like natural teeth.
 Due to their permanence, they give you a function that is closest to your natural teeth.
-They also offer a natural look and care plan.
+They also offer a natural look and care plan option.

-The process for these traditional full mouth dental implants will take place in stages.
+The process for these will take place in stages.
 This allows for healing time for your jaw and gums before you’ll be fitted with your new prosthetic teeth.
-Each patient’s case will be unique, but Dr. Perry may need to prepare your mouth for implants through additional procedures before the implant process can begin.
+Each patient’s case will be unique, but Dr. Perry may need to prepare your mouth to take implants through additional procedures before the implant process can begin.
 For example, since missing teeth can often lead to jaw bone deterioration, it may be necessary to bolster its strength through a bone grafting procedure.
-This ensures your jaw will be strong enough to support full mouth dental implants properly.
+This ensures your jaw will be strong enough to support the implants properly.
+See our before and after smile gallery.

-In a bone graft for dental implants procedure, a state of the art bone grafting material is placed on the vulnerable portion of your jaw.
-This encourages new bone growth that will be strong enough to support an implant.
-It may take several months for enough new bone to grow.
+In a bone graft for a implants procedure, a state of the art bone grafting material is placed on the vulnerable portion of your jaw.
+This encourages new natural bone growth that will be strong enough to support an implant.
+It may take several months for a patient to have enough new bone to grow.
 The timeline will vary depending upon your unique needs.
 It is important to wait until your jaw is strong enough for a dental implant procedure.
 This ensures the treatment will be successful and your dentures will last.

 All-on-Four Dental Implants

-Is the prospect of a several-month process for full mouth dental implants not workable for you?
-All-on-Four implants offer a method that is much faster than the traditional implant-retained dentures treatment plan described above.
+All-on-Four implants offer a method that is much faster for a patient than the traditional implant-retained dentures treatment plan described above.
 In an All-on-Four procedure, Dr. Perry uses a smaller number of implants – just four.
 He prepares your mouth for permanent, implant-supported upper and lower dentures.
 He will strategically place these prosthetic tooth roots into very strong areas of your jaw.
 This ensures the dentures will stay in place.

 One of the benefits of All-on-Four is that you don’t need to have 6-8 sections of the jaw bone that are strong enough for tooth implants right away.
 If you have four appropriately strong sections of the jaw, Dr. Perry can place your implants and dentures without a lengthy bone grafting process beforehand.